MUGK1/Streams-Platform/StreamsUI/README.md

-## Streams Platform
+<h1 align="center">Streams Platform</h1>

-A Platform for Creators to Shine Audiences to Explore
+<p align="center">A Platform for Creators to Shine Audiences to Explore</p>

 ![Streams Home Page](public/images/Home.png)

 ## Learn More

-It is our DataBase Project for the 2023/2024 First Semester.
-We are a team of 3 students from the Prince Sultan University.
-We are very excited to build this web app, and we hope you will like it.

-## Happily Made By

-- Khaled Almansour
-- Osama Azab
-- Mouad Ghouti
+this is our front-end code that is build using Nextjs, and tailwind for the css, In the attached image tou could see our home page.